Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

 The yeedi K650 is a budget robot vacuum.
-On bare floors, it easily clears pet hair and debris, outperforming many similarly-priced robots that we've tested, like the iRobot Roomba 692.
+On bare floors, it easily clears pet hair and debris, outperforming many similarly priced robots that we've tested, like the iRobot Roomba 692.
 However, it's not as good on carpets, where it struggles with fine debris like baking soda.
-It has fantastic battery life and a spacious dirt compartment for a robot vacuum, but cleans rooms in a random pattern and sometimes misses spots or bumps into obstacles.
-If you want to see more options, check out our lists of the best budget robot vacuums, the best robot vacuums, and the best robotic vacuums for hardwood floors.
+It has fantastic battery life and a spacious dirt compartment for a robot vacuum, but it cleans rooms in a random pattern and sometimes misses spots or bumps into obstacles.
+If you want to see more options, check out our lists of the best budget robot vacuums, the best robot vacuums, and the best robot vacuums for hardwood floors.

 yeedi vac station

-The yeedi vac station is better than the yeedi k650, but the K650 is still a great option if you're on a budget.
+The yeedi vac station is better than the yeedi K650, but the K650 is still a great option if you're on a budget.
 The vac station has a wider range of automation features, most notably its self-emptying function, which also gives it a larger effective debris capacity than the K650 and reduces hands-on maintenance requirements.
-The vac station is also better-built, has less demanding maintenance requirements, maneuvers itself far more effectively, and delivers better performance on carpeted floors.
+The vac station is also better built, has less demanding maintenance requirements, maneuvers itself far more effectively, and delivers better performance on carpeted floors.
 Meanwhile, the K650 has a longer maximum battery life while taking notably less time to recharge.
 It also delivers superior performance on bare floors and incurs lower recurring costs.

 eufy RoboVac 11S

-The yeedi K650 is a better vacuum than the eufy Robovac 11S for most uses.
+The yeedi K650 is a better vacuum than the eufy RoboVac 11S for most uses.
 The yeedi has a much better performance on high-pile carpets and bare floors.
 It also has a longer battery life and a bigger dustbin.
 On the other hand, the eufy delivers better performance on low-pile carpets.

 iRobot Roomba 675

 The yeedi K650 is a better vacuum than the iRobot Roomba 675.
-The yeedi delivers better performance across all surface types, has a much bigger dirt compartment, and better automation features.
+The yeedi delivers better performance across all surface types, has a much bigger dirt compartment, and has better automation features.
 On the other hand, the iRobot is equipped with an allergen-trapping HEPA filter and is easier to maintain.

 Roborock E4

 The Roborock E4 is a better vacuum than the yeedi K650.
 The Roborock delivers better performance on all surface types and is better at maneuvering itself, thanks to its smart pathing feature.
-Nevertheless, the yeedi has a slightly bigger dirt compartment, a longer maximum battery life, and recharges more quickly.
+Nevertheless, the yeedi has a slightly bigger dirt compartment, has a longer maximum battery life, and recharges more quickly.

-+ Show more
+Show more

 Test Results